HowsAir/.github/profile/README.md

-# Help us ALL Breathe Better with HowsAir
+# Let's know what we breath with HowsAir
 Welcome to HowsAir GitHub organization!
 We're glad you're here.
 Below is an outline of our ongoing projects and repositories:

 ## Description